Georgy Gapon: Bloody Sunday

 Following Bloody Sunday, Gapon anathematized the Tsar and called upon the workers to take action against the regime, but soon after escaped abroad, where he had close ties with the Socialist Revolutionary Party.
-Gapon and Rutenberg were welcomed in Europe both by prominent Russian émigrés Georgi Plekhanov, Vladimir Lenin, Peter Kropotkin and French socialist leaders Jean Jaurès and Georges Clemenceau.
+Gapon and Rutenberg were welcomed in Europe both by prominent Russian émigrés Georgi Plekhanov, Vladimir Lenin, and Peter Kropotkin and French socialist leaders Jean Jaurès and Georges Clemenceau.
 He found sanctuary in Geneva and in London at 33 Dunstan House, Stepney, with anarchists Peter Kropotkin and Rudolf Rocker.
 After the October Manifesto, before the end of 1905, Gapon returned to Russia and resumed contact with the Okhrana.